Metric | Description | Other Names/Notes |

 check_predictions

-function that can do this for you, but base R has asimulate
+function that can do this for you, and we used it here.
+Base R has asimulate

 function that can be used to generate random draws of the predictive distribution forlm/glm